 8. Vendor Comparisons

-It is easy to fall into the vendor “relationship” trap.
+However, it is easy to fall into the vendor “relationship” trap.

 There should be strict conflict-of-interest policies that determine how the purchasing function interacts with vendors.